-Yes we are licensed electrical contractors.
-Licensed by the Electrical Safety Authority as master electricians In fact our license requires us to follow the Ontario Electrical Safety Code, Workplace Safety and Insurance Act, the Occupational Health & Safety Act and another applicable statues.
-We also carry liability coverage of $2,000,000.00 and a full WSIB plan.
+Yes we are a licensed electrical contractor.
+Licensed by the Electrical Safety Authority.
+Our license requires us to follow the Ontario Electrical Safety Code, Workplace Safety and Insurance Act and the Occupational Health & Safety Act.
+We also carry liability coverage of $5,000,000.00 and WSIB.
 Our licensed electricians guarantee both quality and safety.

 Your Licensed Electrical Contractor (LEC) will display their seven-digit ECRA/ESA licence number on their work vehicle, as well as on correspondence, contracts, advertisements, yellow pages, websites and anywhere else where they communicate with the public.

 Ask to see their licence number: if they don’t have one, they’re not an LEC.
 And if you’re using a general contractor or other trade professional who subcontracts the electrical, the work always needs to be completed by a Licensed Electrical Contractor.